Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• Looking at the maximum time in days below previous high water mark of 566 days in the last 5 years of Dr. Bernstein's Smart Money Portfolio, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of Dr. Bernstein's Smart Money Portfolio is 566 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (199 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 114 days is smaller, thus better.
+• Compared with SPY (199 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 124 days is lower, thus better.

 AveDuration: